alex-wap/subdomains/README.md

 ## 3. Configure the Nginx file for all apps.

-#### The first three server configs are for Node and the last two server configs are for Pylot.
+#### Overwite the existing Nginx file with this format.
+The first three server configs are for Node and the last two server configs are for Pylot.
   * DOMAIN.com must be replaced by the domain name
-  * PROJECT# must be replaced by the desired subdomain name
+  * PROJECT#.DOMAIN.com must be replaced by the desired subdomain name
   * PORT* must be replaced by the project's port
   * PROJECT#.sock must match the config of project.ini file
 ```